-- Dispose of these products under the dangerous waste regulations or interim policy.
+- Dispose of these wastes under the dangerous waste regulations or interim policy.

-- Most businesses hire a waste service provider to transport and dispose of dangerous waste.
+- You may be required to hire a waste service provider to transport and dispose of dangerous waste.

-- Follow the interim policy guidance, which allows THC-containing vapor products to be classified as a non-dangerous waste.
+- Follow the interim policy guidance, which allows THC-containing vapor waste to be classified as a non-dangerous waste.

 - Render these products unusable following acceptable marijuana waste disposal methods (WAC 314-55-097(4)).